Delicious, simple, and hearty, I make this rustic weeknight lasagna early in the week and we’re eating good until the middle of the week!

 Assemble the lasagna:

-Spread 1 Cup of the meat sauce (avoiding the big chunks of tomato) in the bottom of a 13X9 casserole dish that is at least 2 inches deep.
+Spread 1 Cup of the meat sauce (avoiding the big chunks of tomato) in the bottom of the casserole dish.

 Place 1 even layer of noodles over the meat sauce in the dish, making sure not to overlap the edges (you can break noodles into pieces to make sure they fit the shape of the dish without overlapping).